FIPPA FAQs for Faculty - General Information about FIPPA

 If notice about the intent to capture the lecture by audio or visual recording is provided in advance to the instructor and students, no one’s privacy would be violated.
 Students with concerns could approach the instructor in advance.
 If the request to record the lecture stems from an Access Centre request, then these concerns would be relayed to the Access Centre.
-Ryerson is obliged under the Ontario Human Rights Code and the Accessibility for Ontarians with Disabilities Act (Bill 118) to seek a reasonable accommodation so that students with disabilities are not at a learning disadvantage because of their special needs.
+Ryerson is obliged under the Ontario Human Rights Code and the Accessibility for Ontarians with Disabilities Act (Bill 118) to seek a reasonable accommodation so that students with disabilities are not at a learning disadvantage.
 Please contact the Access Centre for further information (ext.
 5290).
 See also the Senate policy PDF fileAcademic Accomodation of Students with Disabilities 159

 A: The letter is comparable in purpose to a professor's feedback on an assignment and therefore the student has a right to see it.

 A: Yes, if you would have done so prior to FIPPA you should do it now.
 FIPPA exempts evaluative or opinion material of the type that assesses the teaching materials or research of an employee, or determines eligibility or qualification for admission to an academic program, or determines the qualification for an honour or award to recognize achievement.
 If the person who is being evaluated uses FIPPA to request access to their own personal information in that evaluation or opinion material, Ryerson has the discretion to refuse that request.

 A: Research and teaching materials are excluded from FIPPA.
 Thus, if someone were to make an FOI request for your research notes on a project, the University would advise the requestor that those records are not subject to FIPPA.
 However, FIPPA specifies that the subject matter and the amount of funding for research (but not the source of funding) is information that must be made available if requested.
 For more information consult with OVPRI.